Smith Style Guide

 Visiting Year at Smith (not Visiting Student Program)

-web addresses: Cite only the name of the server in web addresses.
-Begin the URL with "www."
-(It is not necessary to use the protocol "http://") Set web addresses in Roman (no quotation marks, italics or boldface).
+web addresses: It is no longer necessary to begin URLs with "www" (nor is it necessary to use the protocol "http://").
+Set web addresses in Roman (no quotation marks, italics or boldface).

 William Allan Neilson Library (Note the spelling of the middle name.)

 Program for the Study of Women and Gender (formerly women's studies)